License agreement for the use of the MailUp Platform

 MailUp may periodically update or amend the following Security Measures, provided that such updates and amendments do not lead to a deterioration of the overall security of the Processor Services or in any case to a decrease in the security level agreed below.

-Appendix 3: Subprocessors
+Appendix 3: Sub-processors

-Part of the activities that allow MailUp to provide the Processor Services may be delegated to Subprocessors:
+Part of the activities that allow MailUp to provide the Processor Services may be delegated to Sub-processors:

-Processor Services or description of subcontracted activities: provision of network support services and filing of images uploaded by clients, including CDN (Content Delivery Network) and Web proxy services.
+Amazon Inc. Provision of network support services and filing of images uploaded by clients, including CDN (Content Delivery Network) and Web proxy services.
+European Union N/A

-Processor Services or description of subcontracted activities: Provision of SMS traffic routing service to telephone operators.
+SMS aggregators Provision of SMS traffic routing service to telephone operators.
+European Union N/A

-Processor Services or description of subcontracted activities: Provision of SMS traffic routing service to telephone operators.
+SMS aggregators Provision of SMS traffic routing service to telephone operators.
+United Kingdom N/A